apache/incubator-odftoolkit-site/src/site/markdown/simple/demo/demo9.md

 **Code Introduction**

 There code of this demo is very clear.
 First, we create a presentation document and load the data document.
 Second, we create cover page and set its content.
 Thirdly, we add charts to each slide.
 If you want to add chart to a slide, you must chose a layout which can hold chart.
-In Simple ODF 0.6, these layouts are "TITLE_PLUS_CHART", "TITLE_PLUS_2_CHART", "TITLE_LEFT_CHART_RIGHT_OUTLINE", "TITLE_PLUS_3_OBJECT", "TITLE_PLUS_4_OBJECT".
+In Simple ODF 0.6 these layouts are:
+* TITLE&lowbar;PLUS&lowbar;CHART
+* TITLE&lowbar;PLUS&lowbar;2&lowbar;CHART
+* TITLE&lowbar;LEFT&lowbar;CHART&lowbar;RIGHT&lowbar;OUTLINE
+* TITLE&lowbar;PLUS&lowbar;3&lowbar;OBJECT
+* TITLE&lowbar;PLUS&lowbar;4&lowbar;OBJECT

 Different layout can own different count of charts.
 Please be sure you know that, otherwise chart insert would be failed.
 For slide, you needn't set the chart size or position, Simple ODF will do it automatically.
 Finally, the data document is closed and the new created document is saved.

 	private static void generatePresentationChart() {
 		try {